not-vibhu/flight-declaration-protocol-development/FlightDeclarationProtocol.md

   - _Polygon_ is used to define the area where a drone is expected to operate.
 When the geography is a _Polygon_, multiple linear rings representing the exterior ring (and optionally 'holes') should be supported.
 This allows the geography to define parts of the area where the drone will not operate.
   - _LineString_ should be used when there is a defined route that the drone is expected to follow.
 When the geography is a _LineString_, it may have more than two points.
   - No other GeoJSON types are supported.
-  - For version 1.0 of the specification, neither sps nor amsl are supported datums for maxAltitude or minAltitude
+  - For version 1.0 of the specification, neither sps nor amsl are supported datums for max_altitude or min_altitude

 #### 4.3.2 altitudeDatum enum